50 Top-Rated Places for Sightseeing in Istanbul

 Spend your day spotting some of the most fascinating street art in Istanbul's hippest neighborhood, Kadıköy.
 Kadıköy on the Asian side of Istanbul is a great place to go street art hunting, as the city's alternative scene is particularly thriving here.
 An important reason for this is the "Mural Istanbul" street art festival, which has been held annually in Kadıköy since 2012.

 Go in search of the iconic motifs you've seen on Instagram, from huge murals covering entire walls to more hidden pieces.
 As you wander through the neighborhood finding street art gems, you will also discover quite a few great boutiques, cafes and restaurants.
 It will be worth it...

-42. Enjoy Turkish Coffee at Üsküdar
+42. Enjoy Turkish Coffee in Üsküdar

 One of the must-visit districts on the Asian side of Istanbul is Üsküdar.
 The historic and conservative seaside district lets you see a completely different side of the city.
 You can easily reach it by a short ferry ride across the Bosphorus from Eminönü pier, or take the Marmaray from Sirkeci.